 If you want us to cover a drug that needs our approval or is limited based on medical necessity, your doctor must send us a request with the medical records we need.
 We will let your doctor know if we approve the request.
 We will allow a 72-hour emergency supply of medicine while we decide on the request.
-We cover one emergency supply fill per prescription per one-hundred and eighty (180) days.

-Drugs not on the Healthy Blue Comprehensive Drug List
+Drugs not on the PDL

-We must approve payment for drugs that are not on our Comprehensive Drug List.
+We must approve payment for drugs that are not on the list.
 If your doctor thinks you need to take a drug that is not on this list, your doctor will send us a request telling us why you need the drug.
 We will let your doctor know if we approve your request.
 If we deny the request, you will get a letter from us telling you the medical reasons why.